xXKareemXx/Property-Reviews/README.md

-# Flex Living Reviews Dashboard - Setup Instructions
+# Property Reviews - Setup Instructions

 ## Overview
-This is a comprehensive Reviews Dashboard built for Flex Living using Next.js, TypeScript, and Tailwind CSS.
+This is a comprehensive Reviews Dashboard built using Next.js, TypeScript, and Tailwind CSS.
 The application provides property managers with tools to view, manage, and showcase guest reviews across multiple platforms.

 ## Tech Stack
 - **Frontend**: Next.js 14 with TypeScript